thixotropist/ghidra_advisor/content/en/docs/Developer_reference/Dependencies.md

 * sysroot - a stripped down linux sysroot derived from the sysroot bootstrap in [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain)

-The toolchain is packaged locally as a Bazel module named `gcc_riscv_suite`, version 15.0.0.
+The toolchain is packaged locally as a Bazel module named `gcc_riscv_suite`, version 15.0.0.1.
+(Note that this is the first patch to the Bazel module based on the unreleased `GCC-15.0.0`).
-This module depends on a second module, `fedora_syslibs` version 40.0.0.
+This module depends on a second module, `fedora_syslibs` version 41.0.0.
 These are served out of a local Bazel module repository.
 The `gcc_riscv_suite` and `fedora_syslibs` modules wrap a 42 MB and 4.0 MB tarball, respectively.